uruam/cacastats/README.md

 # [caca.gg](https://caca.gg)

 Web-based application designed to provide a comprehensive scoreboard and player profiles with detailed statistics for a RatMod Clan Arena game server.
-It allows users to effortlessly access both the overall game statistics and individual player metrics from the last month, enhancing their gaming experience.
+It allows users to effortlessly access both the overall game statistics and individual player metrics from the last 30 days, enhancing their gaming experience.

 ## Requirement